 We publish our progress in meeting the action plan outlined in our affordable warmth strategy, every two years, as required by the Home Energy Conservation Act (HECA).

 The latest report is the second Progress Update, outlining progress from April 2015 to March 2017 and our plans from April 2017 to March 2019.
 A further update is planned in conjunction with the revised Affordable Warmth Strategy in 2020.

-In the ECO3 phase that we are entering from October 2018 onwards the council has a Statement of Intent V2 to take advantage of Flexible Eligibility.
-This is where the council has set criteria to direct assistance towards local private sector homes at risk of fuel poverty, but falling outside of the normal rules of ECO (usually qualifying benefits).
+The council has a Statement of Intent V4 to take advantage of the ECO3 Flexible Eligibility scheme.
+This enables the council to set criteria to direct assistance towards local private sector homes at risk of fuel poverty, but which fall outside of the normal rules of ECO (usually qualifying benefits).